 That’s just to get started with a basic Snowflake Masking Policy!
 If you want to apply different types, like a partial mask, time stamp, UDF, etc. then you’ll need to refer back to the documentation again.
 To get more advanced with Snowflake tag-based or row-level policy, you’ll need another deep dive.

 The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them over time.
 No matter how good anyone is at SnowSQL, there’s always room for human error that can lead to frustration at best and at worst to dangerous levels of data access.

 So, what if you could automate the Snowflake masking policy process?
 What if you could use a remote to do it for you to save time and keep things streamlined for your business?

-What you could be doing: automating Snowflake masking policies with ALTR
+What you could be doing: automating Snowflake masking policy with ALTR

 Setting a sensitive data masking policy in ALTR is like clicking “2-0-9" on your remote when a commercial comes on channel 12; you log in, head to the Locks tab, and use ALTR’s interface to set a Snowflake masking policy that has already been tested for you.
 And when something changes in your org, you log back in and update your data masking policy or add a new one with just a few clicks.